nayanashaji/Stock-Data-CNN/README.md

-# 📊 Pattern Recognition for Financial Time Series Forecasting
+# Pattern Recognition for Financial Time Series Forecasting

 By Nayana Shaji Mekkunnel

 TCR24CS051

 Roll No. 50

 S4 CSE

+---

 ## Overview

 This project demonstrates how **time–frequency signal processing** and **deep learning (CNNs)** can be combined to predict values from financial time series data.

-Instead of directly feeding raw time-series data into a model, we transform it into a **spectrogram (time–frequency representation)** and treat it like an image.
+Instead of directly feeding raw time-series data into a model, the data is transformed into a **spectrogram (time–frequency representation)** and treated as an image.
 A **Convolutional Neural Network (CNN)** is then used to learn patterns and predict future values.

+The system is further extended into a **full-stack application** with:

+* A FastAPI backend for data processing and prediction
+* A React frontend for visualization of results

 ---